frederic-perez/AmE-dictionary/data/interjections.md

 __whammo__ _slang_ Used to indicate the startling abruptness of a sound, action, or event: _“The alarm goes off and—whammo!—we’re all at our assigned stations.”
 (Meg Greenfield)._
 __what<sup>5</sup>__ :mute:[w~~h~~at]
 __whee__ :two: Used to express extreme pleasure or enthusiasm.
-__whew__ Used to express strong emotion, such as relief or amazement.
+__whew__ :two: Used to express strong emotion, such as relief or amazement.
 __whoa__ :two: __1__ Used as a command to stop, as to a horse. __2__ Used to express surprise, amazement, or great pleasure.
 __woohoo__ _informal_ (woo hoo, woo-hoo) An exclamation of joy, approval, etc.
 __yahoo<sup>2</sup>__ Expressing excitement, delight, or triumph.